AiKanSya/Fioritopia/x-lab/build-process-automation/worklab/creating-processes-and-automations/unit-03-performing-basic-process-building/quizz.md

-# ☼ UNIT 3 - QUIZZ
+# 🌸 UNIT 3 - QUIZZ

-## :small_red_triangle_down: After logging into the SAP Build Process Automation Homepage, where do you have to navigate to be able to create a process project?
+## 💮 After logging into the SAP Build Process Automation Homepage, where do you have to navigate to be able to create a process project?

 _Choose the correct answer._